 Humans work well in temperatures that are good for prescribed burning.
-When temperatures are very cold, it can be difficult to find insulated clothing without synthetic fibers that can melt at prescribed burn temperatures.
 At high temperatures (above 80 degrees), the burn crew can become overheated and dehydrated as the fire increases the ambient temperature.
-Extra precautions (more rest breaks, plenty of water available) are needed when temperatures are high.
-3. Wind.
+More rest and water breaks will be needed.

+Wind.
 Wind determines the overall direction of a fire.
-At very low wind speeds (below 5 mph), fires burn fairly slowly but often move erratically.
-It can be difficult to determine which direction the fire is moving.
-Light winds frequently veer and come from different directions, sometimes opposite to the one under which the fire was planned and ignited.
-Brief windless periods can cause the fire to be moved more by the fuel distribution than the wind direction.
-This can lead to a dangerous situation where the fire direction changes unexpectedly and the burn crew can be caught in front of a headfire.
+Fires burn fairly slowly at very low wind speeds (below 5 mph), but often move erratically as wind direction is likely to shift multiple times, reducing the ability to predict fire direction.
+Brief windless periods can cause the fire to be moved more by the fuel characteristics (type, amount, and continuity) than the wind direction.
+This can lead to a dangerous situation where the fire direction changes unexpectedly.

-Southwest winds are the most prevalent winds in the western part of the state, and common everywhere in the state.
+The most prevalent wind direction in western Kansas is from the southwest, and a southwest wind is common elsewhere in the state.
 Most years it will be easiest to find days to burn if you need a southwest wind rather than one from a different direction.
-The second most common wind direction is from the south, and the third is from the northwest.
+South and northwest are the next most prevalent wind directions.
 Wind direction will almost always change slightly during a burn.
-Subtle direction changes can be detected by tying a foot or so of flagging tape to vehicle aerials and noting the direction the tape is floating.
+Subtle changes in wind direction can be easily detected by tying a few inches of flagging tape to vehicle aerials and noting the direction the tape is floating.

 Wind supplies oxygen to a fire, causing it to burn more rapidly as wind speed increases.
 High winds increase the forward speed of the fire as flames bend over the fuel in front of them, drying and heating the fuel so that it ignites more easily.
 Heat intensity increases as wind speed increases.
 Because undesirable brush and woody species are damaged more by hot fires, burns conducted to control these species need to be burned at the upper end of the prescribed wind range.
-Burning at wind speeds higher than prescribed can lead to a prescribed burn becoming an uncontrollable wildfire.
+Burning at wind speeds that are too high can cause a prescribed burn to escape and become a wildfire.

 Wind transports smoke and embers.
-Embers carried by the wind can start fires ahead of the main fire line, or even across the fire break.
-As wind speeds increase, the chance of spot fires (fires caused by wind-blown embers) increases.
-Low humidity in combination with high wind favors the formation of spot fires.
-Gusty winds, with sudden bursts of increased wind speed, also increase the chances that embers will be carried in unexpected directions and distances and increase the chance of fire whirl formation.
-It is not recommended that prescribed burning be done during periods of gusty winds.
+The chance of spot fires increases as wind speeds increase, with wind-blown embers igniting fuels ahead of the main fire line or across the fire break.
+Formation of spot fires is enhanced by gusty winds and low humidity.
+Gusty winds, with sudden bursts of increased wind speed, increase the chances that embers will be carried in unexpected directions and distances and also increase the chance of fire whirl formation.
+It is not recommended that prescribed burning be conducted during periods of gusty winds.

-Smoke can cause problems at two levels.
-Smoke that blows across a road can result in low visibility for drivers and has lead to fatal car crashes in Kansas.
-When planning a prescribed burn, consider the direction the smoke will be traveling and take precautions if it will affect traffic, such as notifying local law enforcement officials and setting out warning signs along the road.
-Localized smoke problems are greatest when wind speeds are low or air becomes still following a fire.
-Smoke can also rise and be carried by transport winds many miles away from the site of the fire, causing air quality problems.
+Wind can move smoke across a roads and highways, resulting in low drive visibility for drivers.
+Smoke from Kansas prescribed fires have resulted in fatal car crashes.
+Carefly consider the direction smoke will be traveling during the burn, taking into account any predicted wind shifts.
+If smoke potentially or actually affects traffic, notify the regional Kansas Department of Transportation and local law enforcement officials to assist with traffic control or request a permit to post warning signs along the road.
+Localized smoke problems are greatest when wind speeds and mixing heights are low, or air becomes still following a fire.
+Smoke can also rise and be carried by transport winds many miles away from the site of the fire, causing air quality problems downwind.
 Check mixing height and transport wind direction prior to burning to minimize impact of your fire on urban air quality.

-4. Other weather factors.
+Other weather factors.
 Cloud cover affects fire intensity and smoke dispersal.
-Cloud cover in excess of 70% can keep smoke from rising and cause visibility problems for the burn crew.
+Cloud cover in excess of 70% can keep smoke from rising and cause visibility problems.
 Clouds block solar radiation, keeping fuel temperatures cooler and slowing ignition.
-Clouds can signify that precipitation is imminent, or that a weather change is developing.
+Clouds can also signify that precipitation is imminent, or that a weather change is developing.